LEARNAcademy/syllabus/rails/03rails_views.md

   - For example: '/answers/42'

 #### STRETCH:
-* set the dynamic page you created as the landing page
+* set the dynamic page you created as the home page
-  - Use the route that doesn't require arguments as your landing page
+  - Use the route that doesn't require arguments as your home page
+  - set the root url in the router to be the homepage.

 * create at least one piece of data in the controller to be passed to the view